ControlThings/mist-node-api-node/README.md

 # Mist API

 A native node.js plugin which uses the C99 Mist implementation.
-Currently working with Linux x86_64 and nodejs v6.x only.
+Currently working with Linux x86_64 and nodejs v6, v8, v10.
 To get it working you need to run a Wish Core on the same host.

 ## Install